Little Airplane Productions: Other

-The Jo B. & G. Raff Show! was a television pilot for Amazon Studios that Little Airplane produced in 2014.

 Other work

 Cancelled projects

 The Wonder Pets! episode "Kalamazoo!" was intended to be a backdoor pilot for a spin-off series, centering on the character Ming-Ming and her brother Marvin.
 Selig pitched the spin-off to Nickelodeon after the final season of Wonder Pets! wrapped, but Nickelodeon did not pick up the spin-off or any additional episodes of the series.

 In 2008, Sesame Workshop hired Little Airplane to "produce a bible for a series in development," but the project did not materialize.

 The Little Light Foundation

-In 2009, Little Airplane Productions created a non-profit initiative called "The Little Light Foundation."
-The Foundation's first project was the animated series The Olive Branch for Nick Jr.
+In 2009, Little Airplane Productions created a non-profit initiative called "The Little Light Foundation".
+The Foundation's first project was The Olive Branch, a multimedia project about conflict resolution, tolerance and mutual respect.

 The Little Airplane Café

 In the summer of 2009, Little Airplane Productions launched the Little Airplane Café.
 Laurie Berkner opened the restaurant in July 2009.
 Her performance was broadcast live on SiriusXM.
-Guests have included Jon Scieszka, Milkshake, and Suzi Shelton.
+Guests included Jon Scieszka, Milkshake, and Suzi Shelton.